UNIZAR-30246-WebEngineering/tutorials/urlshortener-kotlin/README.md

 ...
 ```

 Then run again the server.
-Now all your registered URI will stored in your Redis instance.
+Now all your registered URI will be stored in your Redis instance.

 Run the `urlshortener` and register a redirection.